akka/akka/akka-docs/rst/scala/mailboxes.rst

 * SingleConsumerOnlyUnboundedMailbox

-  - Backed by a very efficient Multiple Producer Single Consumer queue, cannot be used with BalancingDispatcher
+  - Backed by a very efficient Multiple-Producer Single-Consumer queue, cannot be used with BalancingDispatcher

   - Blocking: No